phalcon/documentation/docs/acl.md

-# Access Control Lists (ACL)
+# Access Control Lists (acl.md)
 - - -
 ## Overview
 [Phalcon\Acl][acl-acl] provides an easy and lightweight management of ACLs as well as the permissions attached to them.
-[Access Control Lists][acl] (ACL) allow an application to control access to its areas and the underlying objects from requests.
+[Access Control Lists][acl] (acl.md) allow an application to control access to its areas and the underlying objects from requests.

 In short, ACLs have two objects: The object that needs access, and the object that we need access to.
-In the programming world, these are usually referred to as Roles and Resources.
+In the programming world, these are usually referred to as Roles and Components.
 In the Phalcon world, we use the terminology [Role][acl-role] and [Component][acl-component].

 !!! info "Use Case"